How long does SEO take?

 Timescale: one month to never.

-Explanation: key here is the word ‘target’.
+Explanation: important to note the word ‘target’.
 A target keyword is one that’s important to your business.
 A keyword or phrase that’ll result in you attracting the type of traffic to your site that you think will convert.
 Beware of the SEO agency that promises first place rankings on keywords that don’t matter.
 How do you know if they matter or not?
 Check what your competitors are ranking for and if in doubt test keywords in AdWords campaigns – yes you’re paying for the traffic, but it’ll give you an indication of what kinds of words and phrases attract your best customers and convert.

-The ‘one month’ timescale is because first place ranking may simply require you to create an outstanding piece of keyword optimised content that perfectly satisfies your user’s intent.
+The ‘one month’ timescale is because first place ranking may simply require you to create an outstanding piece of keyword optimised content that perfectly satisfies user intent.
 Oh and I say ‘never’ in the timescale section, because sometimes you’ll never be able to outrank the first place result – think an aggregator like TechRadar ranking first for ‘video conferencing software’ – it then becomes a case of ‘if you can beat ‘em, join ‘em’ (don’t beat yourself up; www.techradar.com’s got like 29.5 million inbound links, that’s a tough ask even for the most competent SEO…).

 Output: more organic traffic.